iqbalyarkhan/old-website/content/2020-02-06--Hash-Tables.md

 - Just like other containers, you'd have to define an iterator to search using the `find()` function.

-- You can find more about unordered_map [here](https://en.cppreference.com/w/cpp/container/unordered_map)
+- You can find more about unordered_map here: [https://en.cppreference.com/w/cpp/container/unordered_map]

 ```cpp{numberLines: true}
 #include <iostream>